flashbots/pm/commnuity-calls/README.md

 ## Starting Your Own Community Call
-To start your own community call in this repo or to contribute to an existing group, see the [process document](process.md).
+Want to start your own community call?
+Open a Pull Request!